Get started

 Running executable

-Now, open another terminal window and run the following commands to invoke the REST API.
+Now, open another terminal window and run the following command to invoke the REST API.

 Copy